gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 6. A new window will open which will prompt you to type out the name and path for the RMSD header file. <br><img src="img/chimera6.png" alt="Window open after selecting to save RMSD headers giving option of file name and location" style="width:50%; height:auto;">
 7. This is how the RMSD header file looks like, you will need to parse it line by line or use one of the scripts in this repo to extract position wise RMSD values. <br><img src="img/chimera_hdr.png" alt="Window open after selecting to save RMSD headers giving option of file name and location" style="width:30%; height:auto;">

+> [!TIP]
+> You can use the function `get_rmsd_hdr(path_to_folder)` from functions.py script in the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder to extract header data for visualization.

 > [!IMPORTANT]
 > Save the current session in Chimera for future reference.
 Go to `File` then click `Save Session As...` or simply press `Ctrl + s`.
 Additionally you should save each aligned structure/model separately with coordinates relative to the reference structure.
 This is important for using US-align ahead in this workflow.

 <ins>You can visualize the RMSD Headers for each of your protein structures as a heatmap:</ins> <br><img src="img/post_chimera1.png" alt="Heatmap depicting RMSD differences along the length of the Spike protein during the COVID-19 pandemic" style="width:80%; height:auto;">
 > Figure 1.
 Regions of structural deviation (measured in RMSD).
 The vertical axis represents each of the haplotypes and variants discussed in this paper arranged in chronological order from earliest to latest, up until the appearance of VOC Omicron.
 The horizontal axis represents the amino acid positions along the length of each of the S-protein molecules.
 The horizontal bars representing the haplotypes and VOC constellations are colored in hues of light coral and sandy brown in an alternating fashion, whereas VOCs Alpha, Delta, and Omicron are colored yellow, green, and purple, respectively.
 When a residue along the length of any of these protein molecules crosses the 1 Å, 2 Å, 3 Å, and 5 Å RMSD, then that position is colored in dark blue, light blue, orange, and red, respectively.
 The horizontal bar labeled ‘S-protein regions’ indicates all positions of important regions/domains along the S-protein.
 The horizontal bar labeled SS indicates the position of alpha helices (brown), beta sheets (dark red), and coils (beige).
 The horizontal bar labeled plDDT represents the confidence level of AlphaFold2 for each residue along the S-protein.
 On top of the graph are the individual mutations that make up each of the haplotypes and variants.
 Note that free-standing mutations are not modeled independently but are included and marked in the variant on this graph.
 Table S1 lists VOCs and haplotypes and their associated mutations.
 [Reference](https://www.mdpi.com/2079-7737/13/3/134#biology-13-00134-f001)